 Neonatal Committee pages

-The APCP Neurodisability Committee focuses on work with children who have congenital and acquired long-term condtions that are attributed to impairment of the central nervous system, e.g. cerebral palsy, acquired brain injury and spinal cord injury and supports the role of therapists working with this group of children in specialist units and in the community.
+The APCP Neurodisability Committee focuses on work with children who have congenital and acquired long-term conditions that are attributed to impairment of the central nervous system, e.g. cerebral palsy, acquired brain injury and spinal cord injury and supports the role of therapists working with this group of children in specialist units and in the community.

 Neurodisability Committee pages

-The APCP Neuromuscular Committee focuses on work with children who have acquired and genetic conditions affecting the function of muscles, either directly as a muscle disease or caused by disorders of the peripheral nerves, motor neurones in the spinal cord or the neuromuscular junctions which supply them, e.g. muscular dystrophies, spinal muscular atrophy, congenital myopathies, hereditary neuropathies and congential myasthenic syndormes.
+The APCP Neuromuscular Committee focuses on work with children who have acquired and genetic conditions affecting the function of muscles, either directly as a muscle disease or caused by disorders of the peripheral nerves, motor neurones in the spinal cord or the neuromuscular junctions which supply them, e.g. muscular dystrophies, spinal muscular atrophy, congenital myopathies, hereditary neuropathies and congential myasthenic syndromes.

 The group supports the role of therapists working with this group of children in specialist units and in the community.

 Paediatric Physiotherapists in the Private Sector (PPIPS) Committee